alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 ```

 But for the detailed information like title and pull request author, I need to query the [pull requests API][pr_api].
-Let's start with creating an HTTP session for working with the GitHub API:
+Let's start by creating an HTTP session for working with the GitHub API:

 ```python
 import requests